 - 1. If measles returns, thousands of children will die each year in the United States

-- 2. The two-dose MMR vaccination regimen will provide lifelong protection for most people.
+- 2. The two-dose MMR vaccine regimen will provide lifelong protection for most people.

-- 3. Adults previously vaccinated with declining antibody protection can receive effective and long-lasting protection from MMR boosters.
+- 3. Previously vaccinated adults with waning antibody protection may receive effective and lasting protection from MMR boosters.

-- 4. We must achieve and maintain a 95% vaccination rate for flock immunity.
+- 4. We must achieve and maintain a 95% vaccination rate for herd immunity.

-- 5. MMR and MMR + chickenpox vaccines (MMRV) will protect against all measles strains.
+- 5. MMR and MMR + varicella (MMRV) vaccines will protect against all strains of measles.